Student finance

 • The Education Maintenance Allowance (EMA)

-• The Welsh Assembly Learning Grant (WGLG)
+• The Welsh Government Learning Grant (WGLG)

 • The Financial Contingency Fund (FCF)